 - 1. Proposed projects (proposals) require approval by the CPC to be submitted to town meeting for possible funding. - 2.
 Proposals are evaluated based upon the goals and objectives of the documents identified in Section 2.2.1. - 3.
 Proposals must conform with the guidelines outlined in the CPP. - 4.
 Proposal approval is contingent in part by having an acceptable management plan. - 5.
-Proposals may require approval and/or management by a Town Board or Commission or the Town Manager. - 6.
-Proposals are scored/evaluated via response sheets (see Section 12) derived from the goals and objectives described in the CPP.
+Proposals may require approval and/or management by a Town Board or Commission. - 6.
+Proposals are scored/evaluated via response sheets (see Section 10) derived from the goals and objectives described in the CPP.
 A clearly defined proposal by an applicant with strong record of successful projects, that includes: multiple funding sources; qualifies for funding via affordable housing, open space, historic preservation, and recreation categories; has many relevant letters of support, may expect a very positive response. - 7.
 Approved proposals will be reviewed by the Select Board and Finance Committee Prior to Town Meeting. - 8.
-The application process has ten (10) steps summarized as follows: - Step 1: Applicant presents project summary (maximum of two page) document to CPC - Step 2: CPC provides feedback to this summary document in writing, by specified meeting date - Step 3: Draft application submitted by applicant to CPC for review - Step 4: Public Hearing scheduled for CPC and public to provide oral and written feedback on drafts - Step 5: Final applications received by specified date. - Step 6: CPC reviews and votes on application for recommendation to Town Meeting - Step 7: CPC will notify each applicant of the results of this review via email.
+The application process has ten (10) steps summarized as follows: - Step 1: Applicant presents CPA PP (maximum of two page) document to CPC.
+It must be delivered by deadline. - Step 2: CPC provides feedback to this summary document in writing, by specified meeting date.
+Feedback used to fill out CPA PAP

-- Step 8: CPC formally recommends approved projects via warrant article. - Step 9: Town Meeting vote - Step 10: Contracts established between Town and approved projects.
+- Step 3: Initial CPA PAP submitted by applicant to CPC for review by deadline. - Step 4: Public Hearing scheduled for CPC and public to provide oral and written feedback on initial CPA PAP.
+Feedback used if needed to create final CPA PAP - Step 5: Final CPA PAP must be received by deadline. - Step 6: CPC reviews and votes on application for recommendation to Town Meeting - Step 7: CPC will notify each applicant of the results of this review via email. - Step 8: CPC formally recommends approved projects via warrant article. - Step 9: Town Meeting vote - Step 10: Contracts established between Town and approved projects.